frw-community/FRW-Free-Web/docs/DISTRIBUTED_ARCHITECTURE.md

-# 🚀 FRW Distributed Architecture - State of the Art
+# [LAUNCH] FRW Distributed Architecture - State of the Art

 **Mission:** Replace the centralized web with a truly distributed, censorship-resistant, globally scalable infrastructure.